cfengine/documentation/enterprise-cfengine-guide/alerts-notifications.markdown

 	* **Custom SQL** conditions trigger alerts based on an SQL query.
 The SQL query must returns at least one column - `hostkey`.

-* It is possible to create alerts for all hosts, or a filtered set of hosts.
+* Alert conditions can be limited to a subset of hosts.

 ![New Alerts Hosts](Alerts.bottom.hosts.png)